tinode/chat/README.md

 ## Getting support

 * Read [API documentation](docs/API.md) and [FAQ](docs/faq.md).
-* For support, general questions, discussions post to [https://groups.google.com/d/forum/tinode](https://groups.google.com/d/forum/tinode).
+* For support, general questions, discussions post to [https://groups.google.com/d/forum/MidnightChat](https://groups.google.com/d/forum/MidnightChat).
-* For bugs and feature requests [open an issue](https://github.com/tinode/chat/issues/new).
+* For bugs and feature requests [open an issue](https://github.com/MidnightChat/chat/issues/new).

 ## Public service

-A [public Tinode service](https://web.tinode.co/) is now available.
+A [public MidnightChat service](https://web.MidnightChat.co/) is now available.
 You can use it just like any other instant messenger.
-Keep in mind that demo accounts present in [sandbox](https://sandbox.tinode.co/) are not available in the public service.
+Keep in mind that demo accounts present in [sandbox](https://sandbox.MidnightChat.co/) are not available in the public service.
 You must register an account using valid email in order to use the service.

 ### Web

-TinodeWeb, a single page web app, is available at https://web.tinode.co/ ([source](https://github.com/tinode/webapp/)).
+MidnightChatWeb, a single page web app, is available at https://web.MidnightChat.co/ ([source](https://github.com/MidnightChat/webapp/)).
 See screenshots below.
 Currently available in English, Simplified Chinese, Russian.
 More translations are welcome.

 ### Android

-[Tinode for Android](https://play.google.com/store/apps/details?id=co.tinode.tindroidx) a.k.a Tindroid is stable and functional ([source](https://github.com/tinode/tindroid)).
+[MidnightChat for Android](https://play.google.com/store/apps/details?id=co.MidnightChat.tindroidx) a.k.a Tindroid is stable and functional ([source](https://github.com/MidnightChat/tindroid)).
 See the screenshots below.
-A [debug APK](https://github.com/tinode/tindroid/releases/latest) is also provided for convenience.
+A [debug APK](https://github.com/MidnightChat/tindroid/releases/latest) is also provided for convenience.
 Currently available in English, Simplified Chinese, Russian.
 More translations are welcome.

 ### iOS

-[Tinode for iOS](https://apps.apple.com/app/reference-to-tinodios-here/id123) a.k.a.
-Tinodios is stable and functional ([source](https://github.com/tinode/ios)).
+[MidnightChat for iOS](https://apps.apple.com/app/reference-to-tinodios-here/id123) a.k.a.
+Tinodios is stable and functional ([source](https://github.com/MidnightChat/ios)).
 See the screenshots below.
 Currently available in English, Simplified Chinese.
 More translations are welcome.

 ## Demo/Sandbox

-A sandboxed demo service is available at https://sandbox.tinode.co/.
+A sandboxed demo service is available at https://sandbox.MidnightChat.co/.

 Log in as one of `alice`, `bob`, `carol`, `dave`, `frank`.
 Password is `<login>123`, e.g. login for `alice` is `alice123`.
 You can discover other users by email or phone by prefixing them with `email:` or `tel:` respectively.
 Emails are `<login>@example.com`, e.g. `alice@example.com`, phones are `+17025550001` through `+17025550009`.